 Solutions:

-- Install air release valves and ensure airtight piping
+- Install air release valves and make sure your pipes are airtight.

-- Use low-pressure cut-off switches to prevent dry running
+- Use low-pressure cut-off switches to stop pumps from running dry.

-- Verify alignment and conduct regular maintenance checks
+- Check alignment and do regular maintenance checks.

-- Opt for stainless steel multistage pumps for heavy-duty operations
+- Choose stainless steel multistage pumps for heavy-duty jobs.

 Read More: Top 10 Contaminants Removed by Reverse Osmosis Water Filters